izayoijiichan/VGO/UniVgo/README.md

 - DepthFirstScheduler, ShaderProperty, UniUnlit is a program packed in UniVRM (© vrm-c).
 - When using UniVRM and UniVGO together, it is necessary to delete the duplicate files (DepthFirstScheduler, ShaderProperty, UniUnlit) that were packed when UniVgo was obtained.
   Also, if the error is displayed by UniVgo, please move UniVgo, UniGLTFforUniVgo to the` Assets` folder.

+### About GameObject tags

+When importing GameObject `tag`, it is necessary to add tag definitions in UnityEditor in advance.
+The same applies when performing runtime loading.

 ___
 ## About VGO specifications